christ-offer/gpt-functions-gui/README.md

 * History is in practice in memory. (save to file with /save)
 * File manager - View saved files, load text files into the chat.
+* Has tiktoken calculation for total tokens/cost for both the input field and the total conversation. (at the moment it assumes all messages are gpt-4 as I have no way atm to tell which agent is responding in that part of the app)

 ### Limitations